|

 The fourth movement is an instrumental intermezzo of ambient-cosmic music.

-The tedious fifth movement sketches a new-age melody over rock drumming.
+The tedious fifth movement (9:19) sketches a jazzy new-age melody over rock drumming.

 The sixth movement is another repetitive chant-synth duet with stately drumming.